cameron-upright/rl-glue-ext/projects/codecs/Lisp/rl-glue-clcdc/readme.txt

 1. Usage of the codec

     We recommend to use ASDF (http://www.cliki.net/asdf)
-    to load the rl-glue package.
+    to load the rl-glue-clcdc package.

         (asdf:operate 'asdf:load-op 'rl-glue-clcdc)